-Electrical circuit has its own characteristics, which means that it will show some diar electrical property depending on the type of load connected to it.
-For instance, a dit which has a purely resistive load (a resistor used as a lamp filament, or heater nent) will show a current, which rises when the circuit is first switched on and then falls he element reaches its normal operating condition.
-This means that the switch or other dit-control device must at least be able to break the full-load current taken by the tor.
-This applies particularly if the circuit has a de supply.
-11 however, the supply is when the switch contacts separate there may be a small arc drawn out between the facts.
-This characteristic is even more noticeable when the resistor is in the form of a (e.g. in a fire bar element).
-This effect is caused by the electrical property, which a coil s in an ac circuit.
+Electrical circuit has its own characteristics, which means that it will show some electrical property depending on the type of load connected to it.
+For instance, a which has a purely resistive load (a resistor used as a lamp filament, or heater will show a current, which rises when the circuit is first switched on and then falls element reaches its normal operating condition.
+This means that the switch or other control device must at least be able to break the full-load current taken by the This applies particularly if the circuit has a de supply.
+11 however, the supply is the switch contacts separate there may be a small arc drawn out between the This characteristic is even more noticeable when the resistor is in the form of a the switch a coil has in an ac circuit.
 It is called the 'inductive effect'.

-If, instead of a resistive conductor wound in the form of a coil, a low-resistance nductor is wound round a soft-iron core, the item is then known as a 'choke' or inductor, d the circuit is said to have 'inductive characteristics', which lead to switching problems. fluorescent circuit is an inductive circuit, as is a motor circuit.
+If, instead of a resistive conductor wound in the form of a coil, a low-resistance conductor is wound round a soft-iron core, the item is then known as a 'choke' or inductor, and the circuit is said to have 'inductive characteristics', which lead to switching problems.
+A fluorescent circuit is an inductive circuit, as is a motor circuit.

-If the circuit has a capacitor included in it, it will also show certain characteristics, nich may be shown as arcing between switch contacts as they separate.
-The most onounced effects of the inclusion of an inductor or a capacitor in a circuit is seen when an supply is used.
-However, small capacitors are often used connected across switch ntacts to absorb the sparking caused by contact separation.
-Used in this way they are metimes called 'radio-interference suppressors' (e.g. in fluorescent lamp switch starters)
+If the circuit has a capacitor included in it, it will also show certain characteristics, which may be shown as arcing between switch contacts as they separate.
+The most pronounced effects of the inclusion of an inductor or a capacitor in a circuit is seen when an ac supply is used.
+However, small capacitors are often used connected across switch contacts to absorb the sparking caused by contact separation.
+Used in this way they are sometimes called 'radio-interference suppressors' (e.g. in fluorescent lamp switch starters)

-Thus, before a circuit-control device is chosen the circuit to be controlled must be idied so that the device can handle, without damage to itself or the associated circuit ring, the conditions in the circuit when it is connected or disconnected from its supply. e sections in this chapter, which follow, indicate the type of control for a circuit which rious devices offer.
+Thus, before a circuit-control device is chosen the circuit to be controlled must be studied so that the device can handle, without damage to itself or the associated circuit wiring, the conditions in the circuit when it is connected or disconnected from its supply.
+The sections in this chapter, which follow, indicate the type of control for a circuit which various devices offer.